yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2022/index.md

 Helpfully, most modern operating systems use hybrid mutexes and hybrid spinlocks.
 The spinlock approach would work fine on systems with threads to spare.
-However, for emulation, we need many threads (for UI, audio, GPU emulation, logging, etc.), so this approach is not quite practical, especially on CPUs with low core/thread counts.
+However, for emulation, we need many threads (for UI, audio, GPU emulation, logging, etc.), so this approach is not quite ideal, especially on CPUs with low core/thread counts.

 Thus {{< gh-hovercard "8172" "by moving from spinlocks to mutexes," >}} we were able to improve how yuzu runs on systems with low core counts.
 Our testing results showed that yuzu is now much more usable on 4 thread systems, solving stability issues on 4 cores/4 threads CPUs (most notably in `Pokémon Sword/Shield`), and substantially improving performance on (previously completely non-viable) 2 cores/4 threads CPUs.